O-Level Physics Paper 3 Apparatus & Logistics Field Guide

 1 | What Paper 3 logistics look like in 2026

-- Two 55-minute rotations: Section A (20 marks) and Section B (20 marks) each give you 55 minutes at a station; centres must warn candidates about seating plans and keep spare apparatus ready for failures (SEAB 2026 Physics syllabus).\
+- Two 55-minute apparatus sections: The syllabus notes candidates should have 55 minutes with the apparatus for each section of the paper; centres should warn candidates about seating plans and keep spare apparatus available for breakages/malfunctions (SEAB 2026 Physics syllabus).\

-- Spare sets are mandatory: Lab technicians should pre-check duplicate kits so any broken ruler, lamp, or balance can be swapped without eating into the timed slot (same source).\
+- Spare sets are required: Lab technicians should pre-check duplicate kits so any broken ruler, lamp, or balance can be swapped without eating into the timed slot (same source).\

 - Data-logger readiness: The syllabus expects familiarity with data-loggers and sensor alternatives-schools should brief candidates on house rules for borrowing or sharing probes across rotations (same source).\